Abdoulaye-Koroko/developer-test-solution/README.md

 ## Algorithm

 The main function for solving the problem is implemented in ` backend/algorithm:solve`.
-It is based on [Depth-first search (DFS) algorithm](https://en.wikipedia.org/wiki/Depth-first_search) for traversing a graph.
-The function computes the probabilities of all possible routes from the starting planet to the arrival planet and returns the maximum probability.
+It is a recursive function that computes the probabilities of all possible routes from the starting planet to the arrival planet and returns the maximum probability.

 ## Obtaining the odds from command line